merge-api/merge-sdk-kotlin/docs/accounting/InvoicesApi.md

 //import dev.merge.client.accounting.models.*

-val apiInstance = InvoicesApi() val contactId : kotlin.String = contactId_example // kotlin.String | If provided, will only return invoices for this contact.
+val apiInstance = InvoicesApi() val companyId : kotlin.String = companyId_example // kotlin.String | If provided, will only return invoices for this company.
+val contactId : kotlin.String = contactId_example // kotlin.String | If provided, will only return invoices for this contact.
 val createdAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created after this datetime.
 val createdBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created before this datetime.